ESG Teaching Staff

 Graham Ramsay has worked at ESG since 2002.
 In addition to his role as associate director, he is in charge of introducing video components into the core GIR teaching and learning experience at ESG.
 He did his undergraduate studies at Boston University in music composition, and has studied in music programs at the Boston University Tanglewood Institute and at the Fountainebleau School in France.
 In his life outside of MIT, he works as professional photographer, videographer, and musician.
 As photographer, his work has appeared in national and international publications, including the Atlantic Monthly, TIME, and Figaro (France).
 As a musician, he is a regularly commissioned composer whose works are performed regularly in the US and abroad.
 His has two CDs out on Albany Records: The Sacred Voice (2011) and Compendium (2013).
 He taught classes in photography from 1990-2012 at the MIT Student Art Association, and has developed and taught numerous humanities-based seminars through the Experimental Study Group since 2003.
 He is co-author of A Creative Guide to Exploring Your Life with former staff member Holly Sweet (Jessica Kingsley, 2009).

 Prof. Leigh Royden grew up in California, where she spent most of her time in the swimming pool.
 She studied physics at Harvard and then received her Ph.D. from MIT in geology and geophysics.
 At Harvard she competed in crew, both in the single and the eight, winning the U.S. women’s single sculls championships and, with the U.S. National team, a silver medal in the eights in the world championships.
 Disheartened by the U.S. boycott of the 1980 Olympic Games, Leigh returned to graduate school full-time.
 She survived a two-year post-doctoral appointment at Harvard and then returned to MIT, where she has been on the faculty ever since.
-She has two children, ages 18 and 21, and a horse.
+She has two adult children and a dog.